Aden Duale: Member of the National Assembly

 Duale has served as a representative of the Dujis Constituency in the National Assembly of Kenya since the 2007 parliamentary elections.
 After initially being elected with the Orange Democratic Movement, he switched parties for the 2013 elections, and won re-election as a member of the United Republican Party.
 He also served as an assistant minister in the Ministry of Livestock Development between 2008 and 2013.
 In the 11th Parliament he was a member of the House Business and House Broadcasting Committees, while in the 12th Parliament he was a member of the House Business Committee.

+He is known for sponsoring a bill which many consider 'a bill that killed student activism in Universities'.
+The bill introduced the electoral college system as opposed to the previous direct democracy system where university students directly elected their leaders.
+It required that students’ associations would be constituted into electoral colleges based on their academic departments, schools, or faculties.

 During his time as leader of the majority, Duale was the sponsor of an unsuccessful 2018 bill that would have reserved one in three seats in parliament for women.

-Early in his tenure as Minister of Defence, Duale officially deployed troops to eastern Democratic Republic of Congo to join an East African Community Joint Regional Force aiming to combat armed groups in the region.
+Early in his tenure as Cabinet Secretary for Defence, Duale officially deployed troops to eastern Democratic Republic of Congo to join an East African Community Joint Regional Force aiming to combat armed groups in the region.

+On 23 May 2024, Duale was among the guests invited to the state dinner hosted by U.S. President Joe Biden in honor of President Ruto at the White House.
+On 25 March 2025, he took over the mantle to lead the Ministry of Health as the Cabinet Secretary for Health from his predecessor Deborah Mlongo Barasa.

+His tenure as Health CS has been riddled with scandals, the most recent one being the Social Health Authority (Kenya) scandal where many 'ghost' hospitals have claimed treatment payments worth billions of shillings with other existing hospitals falsifying patient records to receive money for services never offered to patients.
+This has led to Kenyans and the opposition calling him out to resign for failing to address this with some accusing him of being complicit in the financial malfeasance.
+He has however maintained that he will not resign saying that his duty is to fix the country's health sector.
+There have been threats for his impeachment from a section of lawmakers over the same.
+He still maintains his stance and continues to serve the country under the docket.